-Ouick Start
+Quick Start

-This manual is designed with a Quick

-Start path that outlines the necessary

-procedures to get your model up

-and running in the shortest time possible.
-If you a

-experienced RC enthusiast you will find it helpful

-and running in the shortest time possible.
+This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possible.
 If you are an experienced RC enthusiast you will find it helpful and fast.
 Be sure and read through the rest of the manual to learn about important safety, maintenance, and adjustment procedures.
 Turn to page 9 to begin.